 Days after returning from China, I filed for divorce, something I had been trying to do for years.
 It was a peaceful parting.
 Thank you so very much for all you did to make that trip an incredible experience for everyone involved.
 You did a fabulous job!

 C. Just writing to thank you for organizing the trip to China.
 I had an amazing time!
-I met a lot of fun and interesting people, ate a lot of great food, and the places were powerful and spectacular.
+I met a lot of fun and interesting people, ate a lot of great food, and the places you chose were powerful and spectacular.
 Thanks to you my entire life is about to undergo a huge change.
 I will be moving to Chengdu in Sichuan province in January, and living in China for at least a year to learn the language at Sichuan University.
 After that, who knows, the possibilities are endless!
 Thank you Michael, I hope to meet you again.
 I hope your life has changed for the better as radically as mine.
 (Note: this young Australian did move back to China and married my Chinese tour guide!)

 D. China was an extraordinary trip for me!
 I am still swirling in the experience and richness of it all!
 My world feels much bigger and at the same time, the exquisite sameness of all people is resonating throughout my being.
 I will try to get some words down to describe some of it before too long, but meanwhile wanted to thank you!

 Everyone on the trip was an inspiration for me

 E. I do think about the group often.
 I don't take it lightly.
 Our time together was important to me.
 Being a novice at these practices.
 I wish I had consulted with you more on your experience.
 Our time together was short but intense.
 There wasn't a person on the trip that wasn't an inspiration for me.
 But I do feel lucky with my roommate, as he was my greatest inspiration.
 Nothing bothered this guy, and I found myself doing meditation on that.
 What kind of attitude would a person need to have this positive way of looking at things, events, life?
 Thanks!